nkhil/kafka-notes/Readme.md

 > Hello World!
 ```

-You should see the `Hello World!` message being consumed in the consumer terminal window.
+You should see the `Hello World!` message appear in the consumer terminal window.

 *add the `--from-beginning` read all the messages from the beginning*